 INDIVIDUAL PLAY SESSIONS

-Yvelise offers a space wherein the child is free to discover himself through the medium of Play (various games and toys are available, such as puppets, drawing, dolls’ house, construction games, water and sand play…), free to express what he has to express, in his unique way.
-She developed this activity for children with unique needs and those who ask for individual attention.
-Yvelise accompanies the process by her presence and plays a role of “witness”.
+An individual space is offered, wherein the child is free to discover himself through the medium of Play (various games and toys are available, such as puppets, drawing, dolls’ house, construction games, water and sand play…), free to express what he has to express, in his unique way.
+This activity was developed for children with unique needs and those who ask for individual attention.
+The process is accompanied by an adult presence who plays the role of “witness”.

 By allowing children to play freely and express in their own way their focus / issue of the moment, within a few set boundaries and in an atmosphere of loving support, we want to: